victorcui96/seattle-todo-list/README.md

 * [Pie Bar](https://www.yelp.com/biz/pie-bar-seattle-2) (Sweet and Savory pies.
 Chicken pot pie has pretty flaky crust and hearty fillings but is hard to justify the $17 price point)
 * [Qin Xi'an Noodles](https://www.yelp.com/biz/qin-xian-noodles-seattle-3) (Chewy handpulled noodles with lamb or beef.
 Pretty popular among the Asian crowd. $9-$12)
 * [Witness](https://www.yelp.com/biz/witness-seattle) (Southern comfort food.
 Chicken and waffles are excellent with well-seasoned, juicy dark meat chicken.
 BLT had sweet, vibrant heirloom tomatoes and bread toasted to perfection.
 It is a bit pricey as prices range from $13-$18 for brunch.)
+* [Vinason Pho & Grill](https://www.yelp.com/biz/vinason-pho-and-grill-seattle-2) (Vietnamese pho and banh mi.
+The chicken banh is simple but very tasty with juicy, slightly sweet chicken and it's actually pretty spicy if you request it.
+Pho is decent but comes in a small bowl and seems to be lacking in quantity. $10-$13)
 ### Outdoors (engineers go outside too!)
 #### Hiking
 * [Mount Si](https://www.wta.org/go-hiking/hikes/mount-si) (Intermediate; 3000 feet in 4 miles; View is just trees until you get to the top, which is very rocky.
 Would **NOT** recommend for hiking noobs or first-timers.)
    * Discover pass needed
    * Used as training for Rainer.
+* [Rattlesnake Ledge](https://www.wta.org/go-hiking/hikes/rattle-snake-ledge) (Beginner; 1160 feet in 2 miles; The most beginner, basic bitch hike in Seattle.
+Excellent for first-timers or as a segway into hiking in the PNW.
+View is consistenly amazing at the ledge, you also have a clear view of a gorgeous lake.)